-In the developing world, the coronavirus is killing young people, too
+In the developing world, the coronavirus is killing far more young people

 All of it has left Rêllo, the 28-year-old pediatrician who volunteered to treat coronavirus patients, terrified.
 But she kept working — until earlier this week, when she started to feel ill.

 A dry cough.
 Sneezing.
 Body aches.
-The test results aren’t back yet, but she’s sure she’s caught the virus.
+A test soon confirmed her fears: She’d caught the virus.
 She doesn’t know what it will do to her.
 She’s young, but she says she no longer believes that’s enough.

 She says she thinks of others whom she treated.
 She knows what they looked like.